cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - Why are you doing this?

-- What inspires you about it?
+- What inspires you to do this?

 - What does it mean to you to have achieved a goal?